Praveen22042005/Ex.-No.-4---SIMULATION-OF-POLAR-3D-PRINTER-MACHINE/README.md

 ### ●	System - Windows 7 or higher, 1 GB RAM.

 ## PROCEDURE:
+1. Select 'Assembly of Polar 3D Printer' from the visible list.
+2. All the parts related to Polar 3D Printer will be shown on the screen.
+3. Select the parts in sequence in which they are shown.
+4. When the first part is selected then it will open in the blank space in the left side of the screen.
+5. Further, when the correct part will be selected then it will get assembled with the previously selected part/parts.
+6. If the user follows an incorrect sequence then a pop-up will appear on the screen showing the name of the part to be selected.

 ## Assembly of Polar 3D Printer
 ### 1. Select 'Assembly of Polar 3D Printer' from the visible list.